Professional Disinfecting Company

 Cleaning and sanitizing of all high-touch points in the lobby, including elevator doors, elevator buttons, front desk, carpets, hand-rails, and door handles.

-We follow the Centers For Disease Control (CDC) cleaning process guidelines of cleaning before disinfection in order to achieve maximum (99%) disinfection levels according to the dwell times specified in the chemical agent and associated Safety Data Sheet.
+We follow the Centers For Disease Control (CDC) cleaning process guidelines of cleaning before disinfecting in order to achieve maximum (99%) disinfecting levels according to the dwell times specified in the chemical agent and associated Safety Data Sheet.

 We only use disinfectants listed on EPA List N: Disinfectants for Coronavirus (COVID-19).

-CDC’s cleaning and disinfection guidelines suggest regular cleaning and disinfection, when needed, by following the proper channels from a professional commercial cleaning service company.
+CDC’s cleaning and disinfecting guidelines suggest regular cleaning and disinfecting, when needed, by following the proper channels from a professional commercial cleaning service company.

-After a thorough cleaning, disinfection and sanitizing begins.
-The disinfection process is done using electrostatic disinfection sprayer technology, with EPA List N approved chemical agent, to disinfect and eliminate 99% of germs and viruses.
+After a thorough cleaning, disinfecting and sanitizing begins.
+The disinfecting process is done using electrostatic disinfecting sprayer technology, with EPA List N approved chemical agent, to disinfect and eliminate 99% of germs and viruses.

-We provide you with a comprehensive scheduled disinfection and URGENT disinfection service, with specific checkpoints, to ensure quality in our cleaning and disinfection services.
-Supported by our cleaning and disinfection system available on our smartphones, we can ensure the best quality to our customers.
+We provide you with a comprehensive scheduled disinfecting and URGENT disinfecting service, with specific checkpoints, to ensure quality in our cleaning and disinfecting services.
+Supported by our cleaning and disinfecting system available on our smartphones, we can ensure the best quality to our customers.

 Our Quality Control System

-The cleaning and disinfection system used by our professionals is also used by our quality inspectors to ensure the best disinfection quality in our service to you.
+The cleaning and disinfecting system used by our professionals is also used by our quality inspectors to ensure the best disinfecting quality in our service to you.

 Easy Communication